Myths and legends of Kyrgyzstan

 Another legend tells of an old widow, who was very poor, who sent a sheep

-friends.
-The sheep was already very skinny and looked very sickly and the
+her friends.
+The sheep was already very skinny and looked very sickly and

-friends did not look after it very well on the journey.
-As a result, when
+the friends did not look after it very well on the journey.
+As a result,

-they arrived at the market, no-one wanted to buy the animal.
-There was an
+when they arrived at the market, no-one wanted to buy the animal.
+There

-organized "sheep-fight" and the men decided to enter the animal.
-Because
+was an organized "sheep-fight" and the men decided to enter the animal.

-it was thin it was able to fun around a lot more than its rivals around which
+Because it was thin it was able to fun around a lot more than its rivals

-earning a lot of prize money - and from bets, it became famous and the village
+well as earning a lot of prize money - and from bets, it became famous and

 Kyrgyzstan travel